kenharsch/ourvapes/README.md

 rails s -e production
 ```

-**Note:** Although no explicit errors are shown on the website itself each error is printed in the
+**Note:** Although no explicit errors are shown on the website itself, each error is printed in the
 terminal, in detail.